SFUStatgen/SFUStatgen.github.io/resources/computecan_filesquotas.md

 ## Compute Canada Filespace

-* We can think of the filespace on cedar.computecanada.ca as three *separate* disks named `/home`, `/project`, and `/scratch`.
+* The filespace on cedar.computecanada.ca is comprised of three separate disks named `/home`, `/project`, and `/scratch`.
 * When you log in to cedar.computecanada.ca as user `<user>` you will be in the `/home/<user>` directory.
 * When you list the contents of `/home/<user>` you will see `project` and `scratch`, which are "softlinks", or short-cuts.
 Changing directory (`cd`) to these will take you to `/project/def-<sponsor>/<user>` and `/scratch/<user>`, respectively, where `<sponsor>` is your account sponsor (jgraham or mcneney).
     * Aside 1: Ignore `projects` (plural) -- this is only useful for people who work with multiple sponsors.
-    * Aside 2: The `nearline` directory is for archival storage.
-We haven't been using this.
+    * Aside 2: Also ignore the `nearline` directory -- this is for archival storage, which we haven't been using.
-* Files in `/home` and `/project` are permanent, until you delete them yourself, but files in `/scratch` are deleted by the system about once a month.
+* Files you put in `/home` and `/project` stay are there until you delete them yourself, but files in `/scratch` are automatically deleted by the system about once a month.

 ## Purpose of each disk